 Food Safety Basics

 Anyone can develop food poisoning, but babies and children face a higher risk.
 That’s because their developing immune systems have a harder time fighting off germs.
+It’s important for parents to follow these basic food safety tips.

 To prevent infection, avoid feeding children: